-Please note the surgery will be closed on Bank Holiday Monday - 27th May 2019.
+The surgery will be closed on Monday 25th May 2020

 General Data Protection regulations 2018

 On 25th May 2018 the General Data Protection regulations (GDPR) came into force in the UK.
 The GDPR builds on the current Data Protection Act 1998 (DPA) and will strengthen the legislation, giving individuals more rights and protections.
 For further information please see Item 12 under Further Information on the home page.

 Care Quality Commission Inspection (CQC) report

 The practice received a routine Care Quality Commission inspection on Tuesday 16th January and was given an overall rating of 'good'.
 The full report is available to view by clicking on the link at the bottom of the home page.

 Would like to receive patient newsletters, when they are issued?
 If you would, go to the homepage, scroll down to the bottom and click on the 'sign up for email newsletter' button.
 Enter you details as requested and you should receive an email confirming you have signed up successfully.

 Sharing GP records with the Royal United Hospital

 Clinical staff at RUH are now able to view your entire GP records when they treat you.
 They cannot change them or add to them, but they are able to look at information that could be useful in treating you.
 It will also speed up access to information that the hospital would otherwise have to request from us.